Blockchain Demo: Digital Media Transactions And Content Distribution

 Vibe Coding for MVP Development: Challenges and Security Risks

 If an investor is going to like your product, the sooner they see it, the better.
 Using AI to speed up MVP development is naturally an attractive option for ambitious founders who want to show off their product to investors as soon as possible.
 However, simply vibe coding your product isn’t going to cut it.
 Fast does not equal fundable.
 The secret is to be quick, but not to hurry.
-Instead of letting your product be consumed by AI slop, MobiDev leverages AI-as-a-parter with an expert in the loop
+Instead of letting your product be consumed by AI slop, MobiDev leverages “AI-as-a-Partner with an expert in t

-Live webinar | Why MVPs Fail & How to Build One Investors Love
+On-Demand Webinar | Why MVPs Fail & How to Build One Investors Love

 cancel